Nesreen-ahmed/ASU_SCI_COMP304_2025/Left Recursion/Lab2.md

    ✅Finally, Notice well that the order of the non-terminals important, and removeing Indirect recursion may lead to direct recursion.

+   >[!IMPORTANT]
-   💯 You can actually write your own algorithm, and I believe there is another algorithm to solve this problem.
+   > You can actually write your own algorithm, and I believe there is another algorithm to solve this problem.
 Feel free to think of another way💪.

 ### ▶️ Test These Examples: